DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

         * NIST Cloud Service Broker and Cloud Auditor fall under this role
         * ![csn activities](images/csn%20activitites.png)
         * Activities:
+            * **Cloud service developer**
-            * Cloud service developer (design, create, maintain service components, compose and test services)
+                * design, create, maintain service components, compose and test services
+            * **Cloud auditor**
-            * Cloud auditor (perfom adutis, report results)
+                * perfom audits, report results
+            * **Cloud service broker**
-            * Cloud service broker (acquire and assess customers, assess marketplace, create legal agreements)
+                * acquire and assess customers, assess marketplace, create legal agreements and contracts

 **Cloud Service Capabilities Types (ISO/IEC 17788)**
-* Infrastructure
+* Infrastructure service capability
     * Where the CSC can provision and use the compute, storage, or networing resources of the CSP
     * CapEx on-premis but OpEx in the cloud
-* Platform
+* Platform service capability
     * Where the CSC can deploy, manage, and run their own applications using one or more programming languages and one or more execution environments supported by the CSP
     * allows choice and reducing venor lock-in
-* Application
+* Software service capability
-    * Where the CSC uses the CSP's applications
+    * Where the CSC uses the CSP's provided applications with minimal user configuration options allowed
+    * also known as Application

 **ISO/IEC 17788 Cloud Service Categories**
 ![Cloud Service Categories](images/Cloud%20Categories.png)
 * Infrastructure as a Service (IaaS)
     * Capabilities type provided by the CSP to the customer where they can provision and use processing, storage, and networking resources
     * CSP manages staff, HW and datacenter
+    * Definition as per NIST SP 800-145:
+        * _The capability provided to the consumer is to provision processing, storage, networks, and other fundamental computing resources where consumer is able to deploy and run arbitrary software, which can include operating systems and applications.
+The consumer does not manage or control the underlying cloud infrastructure but has control over operating systems, storage, and deployed applications; and possibly limited control of selected networking components (e.g., host firewalls)._
     * Benefits
-        * Scale
+        * Scalability
         * Converged Network → provide services without regard to network boundaries
         * On-demand self-service
         * Resilience and HA